domerin0/rnn-speech/README.md

 #####Ubuntu 14.04
 `$ apt-get install sox`

-sox is used for the dataset to convert the files from flac to wav as that was the input file requirement for the features library.
+sox is used for the dataset to convert the files from sph to wav as librosa cannot read sph files.

 ####Run data preparation Script